jc-esquivelojeda/gitflow-example/README.md

 # gitflow-example
-This repo is an example for gitflow branching startegy
+This is an example of gitflow branching strategy